Battle of Giria

 The Battle of Giria refers to two battles that took place in Giria, a census town in Bengal, that were significant in the history of Bengal.
+The first occurred in 1740, Alivardi Khan the Subahdar of Bihar, aimed to overthrow Sarfaraz Khan to control of the Bengal Subah.
+Alivardi defeated Sarfaraz Khan and killed him and established Afshar Dynasty in Bengal.
+The First Battle of Giria (April 26, 1740) was primarily a violent, successful coup that resulted in a dynasty change from the Nasiri dynasty to the Afshar dynasty.
+Alivardi Khan defeated and killed Sarfaraz Khan, seizing control of Bengal, Bihar, and Orissa.

-The first occurred in 1740, arising due to a succession dispute in the Bengal Subah, while the second was fought between the East India Company and Mir Qasim in 1763, during the former's campaign in bengal.
+While the second was fought between the East India Company and Mir Qasim in 1763, during the former's campaign in bengal.

 Location

 Located at and within 10 km from Jangipur on NH-34 close to where the river Ganges enters Bangladesh on one side; and within 10 km in the Indian side of the Indo-Bangladesh border, Giria is located in the alluvial sediment plain if the river Padma, a distributary of the river Ganges and Bhagirathi.
 It falls in the modern day district of Murshidabad in the state of West Bengal, India.

 Battles

 First Battle of Giria, 1740

 Alivardi Khan the then Subahdar of Azimabad was not satisfied with the position of Governor and had always harboured ambitions of becoming the Nawab of Bengal and had real ambitions of deposing Sarfaraz Khan.
 He was willingly aided and abetted in this treacherous activity by his brother Haji Ahmed.

 To effect this, he required an imperial commission directed to himself, empowering him to wrest the three provinces out of the hands of the present viceroy, Sarfaraz Khan.
 After having dispatched these letters, he gave out that he intended marching against the zamindars of Bhojpur, and under that pretence he mustered his troops, which he always kept in constant readiness.
 At the same time, he had the art to give Sarfaraz Khan public notice of his project, though he in reality waited ready to avail himself of the first opportunity to effect his true purpose.

 Haji Ahmed and then Alivardi Khan entered the city and laying hold of the treasures, which were seventy lakhs in Cash and fifty crores in jewels, placed them in charge of Yeasin Khan.
 As Alivardi did not care to have more than one wife, the seraglio of Sarfraj Khan, including five hundred beautiful women, was taken possession of by his relatives, while the principal wife, with two sons, was sent by the Nawab to Dacca, with a scanty allowance for their support, from the revenue of the Khas Mahal (private estate) of Sarfraj Khan.
 His sister, Nafissa Begum (w/o Syud Reza Khan), condescended to the post of waiting-maid in the seraglio of Nawajesh Muhammad Khan, and thus contrived to save the son of her brother Aka Baba, whom she had adopted.